emicklei/artreyu/README.md

 	group: 		com.company
 	type: 		tgz

-When running the "archive" command with a file location
+When running the "archive" command with a build result in target.

 	artreyu archive target/my-app.tgz

-Then the artifact is uploaded to the repo under
+Then the artifact is uploaded to the repo under:

 	<SOME_REPO>/com/company/my-app/1.0-SNAPSHOT/darwin/my-app-1.0-SNAPSHOT.tgz

+In the above example, $osname is set to "darwin" when running from an OS X machine.
+It can be overriden using the command flag `--os`.
+$osname can by `any` when the artifact is not operating system dependent (e.g texts, scripts, Java).
+Such artifacts will have the descriptor field `anyos` set to true.

-### Directory layout
+#### Directory layout

 	$group/$artifact/$version/$osname/$artifact-$version.$type

-$osname can by `any` when the artifact is not operating system dependent (e.g texts,scripts,Java,...).
-Such artifacts will have the descriptor field `anyos` set to true.
-In the above example, osname is set to "darwin" when running from an OS X machine.
-It can be overriden using the command flag `--os`

 ### Assemble a new artifact

-Given the artifact descriptor artreyu.yaml
+Given the artifact descriptor artreyu.yaml which references parts that are already archived.

 	api: 1